Professor-G/MicroLIA/docs/source/Examples.rst

    data_x, data_y = training_set.create(timestamps, min_mag=15, max_mag=20, n_class=50)

 There are a number of other parameters we can control when creating the training set, including exposure time and zeropoint of the survey telescope.
-Setting these parameters carefully will ensure that our training set matches what will be observed. **To be more accurate we will set these optional parameters, and even include a noise model using the rms and median mag of our OGLE IV data.**
+Setting these parameters carefully will ensure that our training set matches what will be observed. **To be more accurate we will set these optional parameters and simulate 500 objects per class, in addition to including a first-order noise model using the rms and median mag of our OGLE II data.**

 .. code-block:: python